 This Ottoman mosque is located in the southern part of the Old Town of Nicosia, on the western end of the Constanza Bastion.
-Its name is derived from the Turkish word "bayrak", meaning flag or military trophy, because this is the spot where the first Ottoman flag was raised when Nicosia fell on September 9th 1570.
+Its name is derived from the Turkish word "bayrak", meaning flag or military trophy, because this is the spot where the first Ottoman flag was Nicosia when September 9th 1570.
 The flagbearer was said to have been killed on the spot by the defenders of the capital and was later buried there.
-His grave was built much later, in 1764, while the mosque itself was built later, still, in 1820,
+His grave was built much later, in 1764, while the mosque itself was built later, still, in 1820.

-Omerive Mosque
+Omeriye Mosque